 1965’s Die, Monster, Die! is a loose adaptation of H.P.
 Lovecraft’s The Colour Out of Space.
 As an adaptation, it may disappoint fans of Lovecraft; but for fans of Boris Karloff, American International Pictures, and Hammer-style horror, Die, Monster, Die! has much to enjoy.

 This is a perfect choice of horror picture to watch around the Halloween season.
-It borrows many aesthetic elements recognisable in Hammer Films’ best works; from copious amounts of fog, to the architecture of the film’s mansion, and, of course, the English village setting.
+It borrows many aesthetic elements recognisable in Hammer Films’ best works, from copious amounts of fog, the architecture of the film’s mansion, and, of course, the English village setting.
 Indeed, the inclusion of Boris Karloff instantly affords the film an air of horror authenticity.

-Of course, this is not a bad thing, and, in fact, it immeasurably adds to the enjoyment.
-As in the two aforementioned Toho pictures, Adams is charismatic and likeable; and seeing him in such a different kind of genre picture is rather exciting.
+Of course, this is not a bad thing.
+In fact, it immeasurably adds to the enjoyment.
+As in the two aforementioned Toho pictures, Adams is charismatic and likeable; seeing him in such a different kind of genre picture is rather exciting.

 Boris Karloff gives a wonderful performance (when did he not?) as the patriarch of the Witley family.
 Karloff delivers many-a melodramatic line with gusto and malevolence.

 Through Karloff, the film touches on ideas of past sins being repeated.
 Much is made of Nahum’s father, Corbin Witley, who is suggested to have called upon occult powers to bring the meteorite down from the heavens.
-Furthermore, there is, in Nick Adam’s closing lines, a brief comment on the responsibility of science.
+Furthermore, in Nick Adam’s closing lines, there’s a brief comment on the responsibility of science.
 As radiation (and specifically uranium) is used to explain away the meteorite’s powers, it’s possible that comments on scientific responsibility are tied to ideas of atomic weaponry.
 Indeed, as the atomic bomb has been described in religious terms – most famously by J. Robert Oppenheimer himself – the idea of occult powers summoning the meteor fosters this connection, even if the perfunctory explanation of radiation seems like a cheap way to tap into contemporary fears.
 However, as so little is made of these ideas in the script, this reading is precarious.

 Despite some minor flaws, Die, Monster, Die! is a very entertaining horror film.
-Boris Karloff and Nick Adams are very watchable, and the film’s spooky atmosphere gifts it a degree of comfort; you can sink into the eerie mood, the creepy setting, and the strange monsters as though enjoying a ghost story around a crackling fire.
+Boris Karloff and Nick Adams are very watchable, and the film’s spooky atmosphere gifts it a degree of comfort.
+You can sink into the eerie mood, the creepy setting, and the strange monsters as though enjoying a ghost story around a crackling fire.
 Recommended.